 - Do your best to avoid names that may be confused with commands.
 Imagine your little puppy learning to “sit” or “stay,” but their name is “Kit” or “Ray.”
 While the names are cute and we aren’t saying you can’t pick them, just keep in mind that learning the commands that sound similar will be a little trickier at first, so have a bit more patience if you’re set on the name.

-With these tips, you are sure to find something your new Aussie will absolutely adore.
+With these tips, you are sure to find an Australian Shepherd name you will absolutely adore.
 However, if none of these suggestions jumped out at you, take a peek at one of our other sites linked below:

 Feature Image Credit: otsphoto, Shutterstock